Low Potassium Diet {from a Renal Dietitian}

 Low-Potassium Fruits and Vegetables

-Even on a low potassium diet, vegetables will still be important to continue to eat.
+Fruits and vegetables will still be important to continue to eat on a low potassium diet.

-Keeping vegetables in your diet will allow you to continue to have more vitamins, minerals, and fiber.
+Keeping fruits and vegetables in your diet will allow you to continue to have more vitamins, minerals, and fiber.

-Try aiming for a minimum of 2-3 servings of low potassium vegetables and 1-2 servings of low potassium fruits each day.
+Aim for 2-3 servings of low potassium vegetables and 1-2 servings of low potassium fruits each day.

 Low-Potassium Vegetables